- When is New Talisman Gold Mines going to start bulk sampling?

 - The protesters are all just locals.
 Are they only worried about their own backyards?

 - Why was the resource consent not publicly notified?

 - Protect Karangahake dropped their High Court Case; doesn’t this mean their concerns are unfounded?

 - Don’t we need the gold from this mining for the world’s technology needs?

-New Talisman have indicated that they will trigger their bulk sampling resource consent at the beginning of 2018.
-Currently they are prospecting in the mine.
+New Talisman have triggered their bulk sampling resource consent at the beginning of October 2018.
+Currently they are both prospecting and bulk sampling in the mine.

 I’ve heard the impact will be relatively small because this operation is all underground.
 Just how much damage to the land will there be if mining goes ahead?

 Underground mining still requires draining the water table which can cause land subsidence.
 In other places in the Coromandel we have seen the combination of historic mining tunnels and modern mining cause large sinkholes.

 This is right in the heart of the very narrow ecological corridor that connects the Coromandel Forest Park, and the Kaimai Mamaku Forest Park.
 It’s taking place in an area that is still recovering from past mining, so it’s a sensitive, fragile, recovering ecology at this stage.

 It is a very narrow track that New Talisman use to access the mine site, only 2.5 metres in some parts, and sharing the track with mine vehicles is already affecting the safety and enjoyment of those who use it to access the mountain.
 And we can’t even imagine what it would be like if they start extracting ore and using 10 tonne mine trucks to cart it out!